XPRESSyourself/XPRESSpipe/docs/content/trim.rst

 ===================

 | Trimming is a necessary part of RNAseq data processing due to the technological limitations described below:
-| - Inherent in RNAseq library creation, RNA is fragmented and adaptor sequences are ligated to the sequence.
+| - Inherent in RNA-seq library creation, RNA is fragmented and adaptor sequences are ligated to the sequence.
 These adaptors include information such as sample batch and act as a primer for the sequencer to recognize the fragment as something to analyze.
-However, these adaptors, once sequenced, prevent alignment to a reference as large chunks of the fragment are synthetic sequence not found in each transcript.
+However, these adaptors, once sequenced, prevent alignment to a reference as large chunks of the fragment are synthetic sequence not found in the actual organism's genome/transcriptome.
 | - A sequencer's job is to read a fragment base by base and determine the nucleotide species each step of the way.
 While the technology has greatly improved over the years, a probability of error remains.
-Miscalled bases can prevent proper alignment of the sequenced fragment to the reference.
+Mis-called bases can prevent proper alignment of the sequenced fragment to the reference.
 Therefore, it is important for low confidence base calls to be trimmed from each read.
 |
 | Trimming is performed by `fastp <https://github.com/OpenGene/fastp>`_